-Whether it’s the memory-boosting morning kick from pinene or the sedative effects of myrcene come the evening, by selectively varying the vape temperature, you can tailor your own medicinal needs.
+Whether it’s the memory-boosting morning kick from pinene or the sedative effects of myrcene come the evening, selectively varying the vape temperature will tailor your own medicinal needs.
 So what is the best temp to vape weed for you?

 The Effects of Vape Temperature

 The temp at which you vape a particular strain or chemovar can have a surprising effect on the end experience.
 There are one-hundred and thirteen cannabinoids, over two-hundred terpenes, and twenty-three different flavonoids currently identified in the cannabis plant.
 Each has a different boiling point, and by setting your vape pen to a certain temperature, you can easily isolate these.

 Terpenes, in particular, are one of the most therapeutic compounds in the cannabis plant.
 When it comes to concentrates, the extraction process all too easily destroys these compounds.
 As a result, many consumers miss out on enhanced medicinal benefits.

 Vaping Basics: Flower vs Oil

 In light of the recent surge of vaping-related illnesses, vaping flower over THC oil cartridges appears to be the official recommendation.
 The benefits are two-fold.
 First, it ensures the avoidance of any dangerous added compounds which may effect lung health.
 And secondly, vaping raw flower ensures a full-spectrum of available compounds.
 Also, keep in mind that many of the oil concentrates on the market are not full-spectrum, and so offer less medicinal benefits.

 What is the Best Temp to Vape Weed?